 Agriculture example

-For farm-level ROM estimates, use the Yield & Profit Estimator to check whether a production idea meets margin targets.
+For farm-level ROM estimates, use the Agriculture Yield Profit Estimator to check whether a production idea meets margin targets.

 Tools that improve top-down estimates

 Top-down estimating improves substantially with the right tools.
 They convert intuition into defensible numbers and speed up scenario modeling.
-Useful internal tools (examples):
+Useful tools:

-- Material Cost Predictor — construction material assumptions
+- Construction Material Cost Predictor — construction material assumptions

 - Square Footage Cost Estimator — area-based cost models

-- Production Time Estimator — quick schedule sanity checks
+- Manufacturing Production Time Estimator — quick schedule sanity checks

 - Business Valuation Estimator — financial snapshots and high-level valuation

-- Yield & Profit Estimator — agriculture production checks
+- Agriculture Yield Profit Estimator — agriculture production checks

 Choose tools that map to the variables you’re estimating to reduce key-data risk while preserving speed.